spsforks/QB64-Wiki/MOD.md

 ```

-*Example 3:* Integer division and MOD can be used to convert values to different base numbering systems from base 2 to 36 as [STRING](STRING):
+Integer division and MOD can be used to convert values to different base numbering systems from base 2 to 36 as [STRING](STRING):

 ```vb